houyi1110/OCDX-Engine-Group5/use-cases/Spawn-JH-Instance.md

 #Spawn JH Instance

 ## Description
 When a user has selected a dataset and SNC files he or she is intersted in exploring, the site will spawn into a docker instance on Jupyter where the data/code can be viewed/tested/maniputlated.
+A dataset may be opened without any SNC files, but SNC files will always be opened with their corresponsing dataset.

 ## Functional Requirements